brotkrueml/schema/Documentation/Developer/ExtendingVocabulary.rst

       example, the type is called `VirtualLocation`, so the class name is :php:`VirtualLocation`.

 #.
-Register The Type Model
+Register the type model

    Now register the new type in the configuration file :file:`Configuration/TxSchema/TypeModels.php`::